MariiaVision/msp_tracker/README.md

 #### MSP-tracker
 1. In necessary update the environment: `conda env update --file environment.yml`
-2. In a terminal (Anaconda prompt for Windows) navigate to the software folder, activate the environment: `source activate gui_tracker` (`conda activate gui_tracker` for windows)
+2. In a terminal (Anaconda prompt for Windows) navigate to the software folder, activate the environment: `conda activate msp'
-3. To run the software: `python gui_tracker.py`:
+3. To run the software: `python msptracker.py`:
   - Load the movie
   - set detection parameters
   - set linking parameter
   - run it in all the movie
   - select membrane, set parameters and run in all the movie

 2a.
-For window machine double click on `run_tracker_windows.bat` -it will do all the work
+For window machine double click on `run_tracker_windows.bat` - it should do all the work

 #### Run tracker without GUI